 - ¼ cup brown sugar (light or dark)

-- 2 tablespoon honey
+- ⅛ cup honey

 - 2 cloves garlic (finely minced or grated)

-- 1 shallot (finely minced or grated)
+- 1 small-to-medium shallot (finely minced or grated)

-- 2 tablespoon Worcestershire sauce
+- 2 tablespoons Worcestershire sauce

 - 1 tablespoon corn starch

 - Preheat your oven to 300°F with one rack in the middle setting and another on the topmost setting right under the broiler.
 If your broiler is under the oven, just use the middle oven rack.